 - National Gallery (London, UK): Holds famous pieces like Sunflowers and Van Gogh's Chair.
 (Link).

 - Other Major Collections: Works can also be found in the Art Institute of Chicago, Metropolitan Museum of Art (New York), Philadelphia Museum of Art, and many other top museums worldwide, particularly those strong in modern art.
+It's always worth checking the collection list if you're visiting a major museum.

 Appreciating Van Gogh Today